rumi87678-design/A-Z-of-Machine_Learning/README.md

 What This Repository Covers:

  I implemented and experimented with the following core machine learning algorithms:
-  Logistic Regression – binary classification and probability-based decision making K-Nearest Neighbors (KNN) – distance-based classification and sensitivity to noise Support Vector Machine (SVM) – margin-based classification for high-dimensional data Random Forest – ensemble learning and feature importance analysis
+  Logistic Regression – binary classification and probability-based decision making, K-Nearest Neighbors (KNN) – distance-based classification and sensitivity to noise, Support Vector Machine (SVM) – margin-based classification for high-dimensional data, Random Forest – ensemble learning and feature importance analysis.

 Each notebook focuses on:
-  data preprocessing
+  data preprocessing,
-  model training
+  model training,
-  basic evaluation
+  basic evaluation,
-  understanding strengths and limitations of the algorithm
+  understanding strengths and limitations of the algorithm.

 Datasets Used:
  To focus on learning algorithms rather than collecting data, I used standard public datasets:
-  Pima Indians Diabetes Dataset: Used to explore prediction of a medical outcome based on health-related features such as glucose level, BMI, and age.
-  Titanic Dataset (CSV / TSV): Used to practice feature selection, handling missing data, and classification logic.
-  Bike Buyers Dataset: Used for classification and pattern recognition in structured tabular data.
+  Pima Indians Diabetes Dataset: Used to explore prediction of a medical outcome based on health-related features such as glucose level, BMI, and age, Titanic Dataset (CSV / TSV): Used to practice feature selection, handling missing data, and classification logic, Bike Buyers Dataset: Used for classification and pattern recognition in structured tabular data.
 These datasets were chosen only for educational purposes.